-- CP violation arises from interfering amplitudes that have both a CP-violating and a CP-conserving relative phase. - Image: solution of the sector of the sect - The CKM framework, together with measurements of non-CP violating observables, predicted large CP violation in B decays. - ♥ O(0.1-1) CP violation in B decays vs. O(10-3) in K decays are all part of the same picture! - % Predictions confirmed! - CKM matrix requires that CP violating and non-CP violating observations be described by 4 independent parameters.
+- CP violation arises from interfering amplitudes that have both a CP-violating and a CP-conserving relative phase. - Solution only certain decay modes are useful; most of them have small branching fractions; need lots of data. - \triangleleft B factories deliver O(109) B mesons - The CKM framework, together with measurements of non-CP violating observables, predicted large CP violation in B decays. - \heartsuit O(0.1-1) CP violation in B decays vs. O(10-3) in K decays are all part of the same picture! - Predictions confirmed! - CKM matrix requires that CP violating and non-CP violating observations be described by 4 independent parameters.
 So far, confirmed by measurement.